Azure/aad-pod-identity/website/content/en/docs/Getting started/role-assignment.md

 az role assignment create --role "Managed Identity Operator" --assignee <ID>  --scope /subscriptions/<SubscriptionID>/resourcegroups/<IdentityResourceGroup>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<IdentityName>
 ```

+## Reducing number of role assignments

+Currently there's a limit of [2000 role assignments](https://docs.microsoft.com/en-us/azure/role-based-access-control/troubleshooting#azure-role-assignments-limit) allowed within an Azure subscription.
+Once you've hit this limit, you will not be able to assign new roles.

+To reduce the number of role assignments, one thing you could do is instead of assigning the `Managed Identity Operator` role to managed identities individually, you could assign the `Managed Identity Operator` role to the resource group the managed identities belong to.
+Resources will inherit roles from the resource group, meaning you can create as many managed identities as you need and not affect the subscription's overall role assignment count.

 ## Useful links

 - [Use managed identities in AKS](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity)